PDM4AR/exercises/docs/03-informedgraphsearch.md

     CITY = 50.0 / 3.6
     PEDESTRIAN = 5.0 / 3.6
 ```

+Your heuristic function should be invoked every time you add a new node to the priority queue.
+If you have a good (and admissible) heuristic, your algorithm will explore fewer nodes, and so your heuristic will be called less often.
+Therefore, the number of times your heuristic is called is a good proxy for the efficiency of your algorithm.
+For this reason, we have threaded the code to count the heuristic invocations.
+Every time your `path` function calls `heuristic`, the `heuristic_counter` is incremented, and at the end of each AStar call, the `heuristic_counter` is returned.
+For comparison, we provide the heuristic counter values using a trivial heuristic, which always returns 0.
+(Note that this is identical to UCS.)
+Hopefully, your heuristic function will outperform the trivial heuristic --- we refer to the ratio of these two values as the "heuristic efficiency".

+You should make sure to actually call the `heuristic` function every time you push a node onto the queue.
+If you instead (for example) calculate the heuristic inline in the `path` function, your test results will show a deceptively good heuristic efficiency.
+However, we will evaluate your implementation of the `heuristic` function by plugging it into a sample implementation of Astar.
+We suggest you call `heuristic` as stated above so that your local test results match the grader output.

 (HINT 1) The edge weight is the travel time between the 2 nodes, hence you should think about converting travel distance into travel time.
 Under which condition will the time metric be admissible?